aliirz/aliirz.com/_pages/about.md

 I believe in:

-> Do what you can, where you can with you have.
+> Do what you can, where you can with what you have.